Director of Fair Access praises Birkbeck’s widening access initiatives

 Students and prospective students who were introduced to Birkbeck via the College’s outreach programmes also met with Professor Ebdon and shared their experiences with him.
 They told him about the importance of being able to speak directly to an advisor within the Widening Access team, to find out about the ways they can finance their study and be reassured about the practicalities of combining work, family and study.

 Professor Ebdon said: “The experiences of the students who I met with today exemplify perfectly why tailored and individual pre-entry advice and guidance is so important for mature students and those who face additional challenges to completing successful degree study – such as combining it with family life, work or who have spent many years outside of the formal education system.
 These students are inspirational in their commitment to building a better future for themselves and their families through the opportunities that Birkbeck offers and I am delighted to have had the opportunity to meet with them.”

 Jamal is studying BSc Economics and Business, part-time, at Birkbeck.
-He attended Get Started, an outreach programme comprising of three interactive workshops designed to support mature learners, with their application to university.
-Jamal said that before attending, he was nervous about going to university, and wasn’t sure if he was too old.
+He attended Get Started, an outreach programme comprising three interactive workshops, designed to support mature learners with their application to university.
+Jamal said that, before attending, he was nervous about going to university and wasn’t sure if he was too old.
 After attending Get Started, he saw the makeup of a typical Birkbeck classroom and was pleasantly surprised.
 “I was surrounded by people of all ages and backgrounds.
-The atmosphere was great and the facilitators really understood and alleviated our concerns – I applied the next day!”
+The atmosphere was great, and the facilitators really understood and alleviated our concerns – I applied the next day!”

 - Get Started